databricks/devrel/2020-08-27 | How Delta Lake Supercharges Data Lakes/README.md

 Delta Lake’s transaction log brings high reliability, performance, and ACID compliant transactions to data lakes.
 But exactly how does it accomplish this?
 Working through concrete examples, we will take a close look at how the transaction logs are managed and leveraged by Delta to supercharge data lakes.

-This tutorial notebook was developed using open source Delta on an open source environment.
+This tutorial notebook was developed using open source Delta in an open source environment.

 In this tech talk you will learn:
 - Enabling and configuring OSS Delta Lake